Pokhara International Airport: History

-The concept of constructing an international airport in Pokhara was first developed in 1971.
-In 1976, the Government of Nepal acquired land for that purpose.
-In 1989, the Japan International Cooperation Agency conducted a study regarding the construction of the airport.
-The project stalled, however, and was reinitiated in 2009, when a new agreement on air travel between India and Nepal was signed.
+The idea of constructing an international airport in Pokhara was first proposed in 1971.
+In 1976, the Government of Nepal acquired land for the project.
+In 1989, the Japan International Cooperation Agency conducted a feasibility study.
+However, the project stalled and was only reinstated in 2009 following a new air travel agreement between India and Nepal.

 In 2013, the Civil Aviation Authority of Nepal signed an agreement with China CAMC Engineering for the construction of the airport.
-The construction started in April 2016 and was expected to be completed after five years in 2021, with a cost of around US$305 million, out of which The Export-Import Bank of China provided around US$215 million preferential loan to Nepal and provided part of loan interest to lower the total loan interest.
-Further, the Asian Development Bank provided US$37 million in loans and grants and the OPEC Fund for International Development provided a US$11 million loan.
+Construction began in April 2016 and was expected to be completed after five years in 2021, with an estimated cost of around US$305 million.The Export-Import Bank of China provided approximately US$215 million as a preferential loan to Nepal which included subsidizing part of the loan interest.
+Additionally, the Asian Development Bank contributed US$37 million in loans and grants while the OPEC Fund for International Development provided a US$11 million loan.
+The initial bid was nearly double Nepal's original projection, but the cost was later reduced by about 30 percent to US$216 million.

-In April 2016, then Prime Minister KP Sharma Oli laid the foundation stone of the airport, with the aim of beginning operations at the airport on 10 July 2021.
-In 2020, it was proposed to open both new international airports of Nepal, Pokhara and Gautam Buddha Airport, on the same day.
-In 2020, it was revealed that the close-by Rithepani Hill to the eastern end of the runway would need to be flattened to ease aircraft approach to the airport.
-This decision was delayed due to severe protests by locals.
-The flattening did not start until late 2022.
+In April 2016, then Prime Minister KP Sharma Oli laid the foundation stone of the airport, aiming to commence operations on 10 July 2021.
+In 2020, a proposal emerged to open both new international airports in Nepal, Pokhara and Gautam Buddha Airport, on the same day.
+However, it was revealed in 2020 that the nearby Rithepani Hill, located at the eastern end of the runway, needed to be flattened to facilitate aircraft approach.
+This decision faced severe protests from locals, delaying the flattening work until late 2022.